Gouy-phase effects in the frequency combs of an optical parametric oscillator

 In the spatial domain, it has been proposed that a large-scale cluster state can be produced in the OPO using a structured pump to entangle a comb of spatial modes carrying orbital angular momentum (OAM)\cite{Zhang:17}.
 A hybrid approach has been recently explored, in which the spatial and spectral modes of the OPO are used to generate spatiotemporal graph states \cite{Yang:20}.
 In both cases, however, the diffraction effects on the resonator modes were neglected by considering a specially designed self-imaging cavity \cite{Lopez:09}.
 The transverse mode effects on the frequency combs of a generic OPO are still unclear.

-This work aims to provide a detailed study on the spatially structured frequency combs produced by a type-I OPO.
-We calculate the diffraction-affected longitudinal modes considering arbitrary spatial structures in the pump and the downconverted fields, as well as different OPO architectures.
-This way, we extend the previous works in the literature by addressing the comb generation in more realistic experimental conditions.
+This work aims to provide a detailed study on the spatially structured frequency combs produced by a type-I OPO below threshold.
+We calculate the diffraction-affected longitudinal modes, considering arbitrary spatial structures in the pump and the downconverted fields, as well as different OPO architectures.
+The Gouy phase of the different transverse modes is explicitly taken into account in order to correctly derive the resonance conditions.
+The Gouy phase effects in nonlinear optical processes have been extensively investigated in several recent works \cite{Pereira:17,Wu:19,Pires:19,Pires:20,Wu:20,Buono:20, Offer:20}.
+Here, we show that these effects play a crucial role in the spatially structured frequency combs produced by an OPO.
+In this way, we extend the previous works in the literature by addressing the comb generation in more realistic experimental conditions.

 The paper is organized as follows.
 In the next section, we introduce the basic OPO equations and the evolution of the Gouy phase in a cavity round-trip.
 In Section \ref{Sec-longitudinal-modes} we study the transverse mode effects on the OPO longitudinal modes.
 We discuss the spatially structured frequency combs in Section \ref{Sec-frequency-combs}, and their change due to reflection phase shifts in Section \ref{Sec-reflection-phases}.
 The OPO spectrum for alternative OPO architectures is studied in Section \ref{Appendix-alternative-cavities}.
 In Section \ref{conclusion} we draw our conclusions.
 Appendix \ref{Appendix-bandwidth} provides a discussion on the bandwidth limitation to the frequency comb generation.